- Entertainment and Media»

 Once Upon A Metal Time...

 Hard as it may be to believe, there actually was a time when Metallica did not exist.
 I should know, I was there.
-Even harder to believe: Metallica's debut album, the mighty Kill'Em All, celebrated its 30th (!!) anniversary in 2013.
-Where were you when you first heard this game changing, genre defining masterpiece, this ten-megaton nuclear device that jolted metal out of its mainstream doldrums and kick-started the Thrash Metal craze which went on to rule the scene for the remainder of the '80s?
+Even harder to believe: Metallica's debut album, the mighty Kill'Em All, will be celebrating its 35th (!!) anniversary in 2018.
+Where were you when you first heard this game changing, genre defining masterpiece, this ten-megaton nuclear device that jolted metal out of its mainstream doldrums and kick-started the Thrash Metal craze which went on to rule the '80s?
 Were you even born yet?
 I was (Yes, I'm that old!), and I still remember the fateful day that Kill'Em All first hit me like a brick upside the head, just like it was yesterday.
 Sherman, set the Way-Bac Machine for suburban New Jersey circa 1983....

 "Seek and Destroy"